How to deal with parental alienation — understanding the alienation process

 Is parental alienation a diagnosable condition?

 Not as a standalone diagnosis in the DSM-5 or ICD-11.
 The closest codes are V61.20 (Parent-Child Relational Problem) and QE52.0 (Caregiver-child relationship problem).
-However, the Bernet Five-Factor Model provides a structured clinical framework, and courts routinely accept PA evidence.
+However, the Bernet & Greenhill Five-Factor Model (2022) provides a structured clinical framework, and courts routinely accept PA evidence.
 See the full diagnostic status.